Get insider access

 Point-and-shoot cameras are a natural choice for travel thanks to their compact sizes and built-in zoom lenses, making it a breeze to capture all your memories abroad without having to lug around a bulky kit with multiple lenses.
 While smartphone cameras have continued to improve, and they're usually the camera you've already got on you, some point-and-shoots offer improved image quality with larger sensors than the ones typically found in phones, while others offer longer zoom ranges that you simply can't get with the physically limited lenses on your smartphone.

-We've bought and tested over 100 cameras in our lab, and below, you'll find the best small travel cameras we've tested.
+We've bought and tested over 105 cameras in our lab, and below, you'll find the best pocket cameras for travel that we recommend in 2024.
 If you don't mind carrying a larger kit with interchangeable lenses, check out our picks for the best mirrorless cameras for travel.
 If you want to capture beautiful images of destination vistas, you might also want to check out our best cameras for landscape photography.
 Alternatively, if you're less interested in snapping places and more interested in the people that populate them, see our picks for the best street photography cameras.

 1. Best Compact Camera For Travel

-It isn't cheap, but the Sony RX100 VII is the best small travel camera that we've tested.
+It ain't cheap, but the Sony RX100 VII is the best compact travel camera we've tested.
 Sony has perfected the formula for compact zoom cameras with its RX100 series.
 This latest model features a stacked 1-inch sensor that delivers blazing-fast burst rates and great image quality for its class, along with a pop-up viewfinder and flash, a large tilting screen, and a zoom lens—all packed into an incredibly portable camera.

 While it doesn't have the widest zoom range on this list, its 24–200mm full-frame equivalent focal length still gives you a fair amount of range, offering some flexibility for framing and composition.
 The camera also has a highly effective autofocus system, ensuring your subjects stay in focus, even in busier settings.
 That said, like most compact cameras, it has a pretty short battery life, though you can always pack a spare battery or portable power bank to charge it on the go.